carmelo343/flower-dl/README.md

 #### Usage:
 - `python flower-dl.py` to run script
-- Images will download to `./img` folder in working directory
+- Images will download to `img` folder in project directory